 A Fundraiser for the Friends of the Columbia Greenway Rail Trail Inc.

-For 2021 the Great River Ride Challenge will be the major fundraiser for the Friends of the Columbia Greenway Rail Trail.
+For 2022 the Great River Ride will be the major fundraiser for the Friends of the Columbia Greenway Rail Trail.

-Choose between four rides; , 108 miles,, 62 miles, 36 miles, a 36 mile gravel ride or a 30 mile Winery Ride..
-Successful completion of a will earn you a commemorative pin.
-Each distance will have its own distinct pin.
-Ride one or ride all 4 .
+Choose between four road rides; , 108 miles, 85 miled,62 miles,40 miles, a 65 mile gravel ride or a 25 mile Vineyard Ride.
 You will encounter knee-popping hills, breathtaking views, awesome descents, and gorgeous fall foliage as you tour the hilltowns of the Eastern Berkshires.
 Add in miles of stone walls, waterfalls, plenty of New England white churches, loads of colonial homes, historic keystone arches, a wild and scenic river, and did I mention hills.
-But thats not all, we've got rest stops staffed with friendly cyclists and good food, including our famous "Baked Potato" stop, and a feast at the end.
-Sometimes we're not sure whether riders come for the ride or just for the food.
+But that's not all, we've got rest stops staffed with friendly cyclists and good food, including our famous "Baked Potato" stop on the gravel route as well as the 62, 85 and 108 mile route.

 The Westfield River, the Great River in the river ride, is a federally designated Wild and Scenic River.
-The GRR wanders the course of this scenic river to give you a unique cycling experience.
+The GRR long routes wander the course of this scenic river as well as portions of Historic Route 20 to give you a unique cycling experience.

-The 30 mile Winery Ride utilizes the Columbia Greenway Rail Trail and the New Haven/Northampton Canal Trail to visit the Brignole Vineyard for a snack stop (wine will be available for purchase).
+The 25 mile Vineyard Ride utilizes the Columbia Greenway Rail Trail and the New Haven/Northampton Canal Trail to visit the Brignole Vineyard for a snack stop (wine will be available for purchase).

 - Attend the Annual National Bike Summit in Washington DC